Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - API access for custom integrations

-Pricing: Free (up to 5 clients).
-Paid plans start at $18/month for 2 users (pricing scales by user count).
+Pricing: Free (up to 20 clients hosted).
+Pro at $12/month for unlimited clients.
+Enterprise at $16/month and up.
 Self-hosted: free, but you manage your own server.

 The tradeoff: The self-hosted version requires server administration skills and ongoing maintenance.
-The hosted free tier's 5-client limit is restrictive for freelancers with a growing roster.
 The interface is functional but less polished than commercial alternatives like FreshBooks or Bonsai.

 Best for: Developers and technical freelancers who want open-source invoicing with full API access and data ownership.